fbpx

 While renting makes relocation easier than selling a home, it’s not always accessible.

-You may need to pay fees to end tenancy agreements early or cover expenses to transfer furnishings to a new property.
+You may need to pay fees to end tenancy agreements early.
+Or cover expenses to transfer furnishings to a new property.

 Restrictions on property customisation